murphye/envoy-sidecar-perf-istio/DEMO_2.md

 ### Open Question

+*What is an acceptable price (in CPU allocations) to maintain high throughput and low latencies when adding an Envoy sidecar to a pod?*

+### Research Area

-*Can swithing sidecar communication to Unix Domain Sockets reduce the CPU overhead of the Envoy proxy under high load?*
+*Can switching sidecar communication to Unix Domain Sockets reduce the CPU overhead of the Envoy proxy under high load?*